Your Right to Know: Ultraprocessed Foods 101

 Why are UPFs so addictive?

-Ultraprocessed foods are scientifically engineered to override your body's natural appetite controls.
-They deliver precisely calibrated combinations of sugar, salt, and fat that trigger intense pleasure responses in the brain, similar to addictive drugs.
+Many ultraprocessed foods are scientifically engineered to override your body's natural appetite controls.
+They often deliver precisely calibrated combinations of sugar, salt, and fat that trigger intense pleasure responses in the brain, similar to addictive drugs.
 Their highly refined ingredients bypass normal digestive signals, leading to overconsumption before you feel full.
-This isn't accidental - it's by design, and the story of how our food system became so deliberately addictive is one of the most troubling chapters in modern food history.
+This didn’t originate by accident, and the story of how our food system became so deliberately addictive is one of the most troubling chapters in modern food history.

 • How did our food get this way?

-It's no coincidence that ultraprocessed foods hook us like cigarettes - they were engineered by the same addiction scientists.
+It's no coincidence that ultraprocessed foods can hook us like cigarettes - the original UPFs were engineered by the same addiction scientists.
 When Big Tobacco bought up food companies in the 1980s, they applied their expertise in creating irresistible products.
 The result?
 Foods precisely designed to trigger dopamine responses similar to addictive drugs, using exact combinations of sugar, salt, and fat that maximize cravings.
 These foods break down and absorb so quickly that your body's "full" signals can't keep up, while industrial additives are specifically designed to keep you coming back for more.
+Over time, the application and purpose of ultraprocessing has evolved and expanded, and not all things that might be considered UPF are high in sugar, salt and fat.
+In the rapidly evolving food landscape, there is a need to bring more clarity to what exactly is and isn’t ultraprocessed.

 How does choosing real food heal more than just your body?